-Judging will start at 8:00 a.m. in the Show Arena Animals must be in place by 8:00 p.m.
-Sunday, July 21.
+Wednesday, July 23 - Judging will start at 8:00 a.m. in the Show Arena Animals must be in place by 4:00 p.m.
+Sunday, July 20.

-Superintendent - Austin Rincker Asst.
+Amount Offered \$5,494, Entry Fee per class-\$10.00 Superintendent - Austin Rincker, Asst.
 Superintendent - Kolton Smith

-- Anyone weighing market beef & crossbred heifers must be present for weigh-in on Monday, July 22 at 8:00 a.m. - Exhibitor can show two entries per class. - 3.
+- 1. Anyone weighing market beef & crossbred heifers must be present for weigh-in on Sunday, July 20 at 5:30 p.m. - 2.
+Exhibitor may show two entries per class. - 3.
 Animals may be purebred or crossbred. - 4.
-Health papers will be checked by a veterinarian on Sunday, July 21 from 7-8:00 p.m. in the Fair Office. - 5.
+Health papers will be checked by a veterinarian on Sunday, July 20 from 4-5:00 p.m. in the Fair Office. - 5.
 Please refer to the section of "Exhibition Livestock Health Requirements" in front of this book. - 6.
-The superintendent will direct the assigning of stalls. - 7.
-Order of showing will be determined by the superintendent. - 8.
-Exhibitors may enter and show 4 steers. - 9.
-All market beef must have milk teeth in place. - 10.
+Please refer to the Livestock Birth and Ownership dates in front of this book. - 7.
+The superintendent will assign stalls. - 8.
+Order of showing will be determined by the superintendent. - 9.
+Exhibitors may enter and show 4 steers. - 10.
+All market beef must have milk teeth in place. - 11.
 Animals cannot be tied out until 7:30 p.m.
-Neck ties are required on all tie-outs. - 11.
-SUPERINTENDENT AND ASSISTANT SUPERINTENDENTS CAN LIMIT NUMBER OF FANS AN EXHIBITOR IS USING. - 12.
+Neck ties are required on all tie-outs. - 12.
+Superintendent and assistant superintendents can limit number of fans an exhibitor is using. - 13.
 Dying or artificially changing the color of an animal is prohibited.
 Coloring agents may only be used up to the hock (knee).
 Powders are not allowed on any part of the animal.
 Animals will be given a white towel test as they enter the show ring.
 Cattle are to be shown in their natural conformation.
-The use of FALSE TAIL HEADS is prohibited.
-The addition of HAIR, HEMP, or ANY SIMILAR SUBSTANCE to any part of an animal is prohibited.
+The use of false tail heads is prohibited.
+The addition of hair, hemp, or any similar substance to any part of an animal is prohibited.
 No tail ties will be allowed for breeding stock or steers.
-Excess adhesive on the legs beyond what is needed to groom the animal's hair is grounds for disqualification. - 13.
-All beef steers and market heifers must have been weighed at county weigh-in on February 10, 2024 - 14.
-NO BUTT FANS ARE ALLOWED IN THE BARN. - 15.
+Excess adhesive on the legs beyond what is needed to groom the animal's hair is grounds for disqualification. - 14.
+All beef steers and market heifers must have been weighed at county weigh-in on February 8, 2025. - 15.
+No butt fans are allowed in the barn. - 16.
 No tack in stalls.